Akascape/Ascify-Art/README.md

 [`⬇️WINDOWS⬇️`](https://github.com/Akascape/Ascify-Art/releases/download/v0.2/Ascify-Art_win64.zip) [`⬇️Python⬇️`](https://github.com/Akascape/Ascify-Art/archive/refs/heads/Ascify-Art_v0.2.zip)
 ## How to Install?
 - For windows users, just extract the downloaded zip file and run Ascify-Art.exe to use it.
 - For python users, just run Ascify-Art.py file to open it.
-If any module error pops up then click on yer so that the modules get automatically downloaded and installed(PIL and matplotlib).
-After installation of modules, the program is ready to use.
+If any module error pops up then click on yes so that the modules get automatically downloaded and installed(PIL and matplotlib).
+After installation of modules, restart the program and its is ready to use.
 <br>(Converted using Auto-Py-To-Exe Converter).
 ## How to use?
 • Click the OPEN button and choose your image file